Rim (firearms): Rimless

 Since a straight-walled rimless cartridge is designed to headspace off of the case mouth, this prevents the ammunition loader or manufacturer from using a heavy crimp, which is a ring pinched or "crimped" into the cartridge case, designed to lock the bullet securely in place until fired.
 Crimping affects the overall length of the cartridge, and thus cannot be used on cartridges which headspace on the case mouth.
 This can be a problem for magnum revolvers or rifles which simultaneously chamber more than one round of ammunition, as the recoil from the firing successive rounds can loosen the bullets in the remaining cartridges, and cause their bullet seating depth to change, which can have a serious effect on accuracy, or could, in the case of a revolver, cause a bullet to protrude sufficiently from the front of the cylinder to obstruct the revolving of the cylinder thus jamming the gun from firing additional rounds.
-This is not an issue for break-action single shot firearms, for obvious reasons, although it could potentially cause accuracy (but not jamming) problems in double rifles or "drilling"-type big game rifles, provided they have more than one rifle barrel (some "drillings" are made with three or more rifle barrels, without any shotgun component).
+This is not an issue for break-action single shot firearms, since there is no cycling action to jam, although it could potentially cause accuracy (but not jamming) problems in double barreled rifles, double barreled shotguns, or combination guns, provided they have more than one rifle barrel.
+Some combination guns, such as "drillings" or "vierlings" are made with three or four rifle barrels, without any shotgun barrels.

 Examples of rimless handgun cartridges include the .380 ACP, 9mm Parabellum, .357 SIG, .38 Super, .40 S&W, 10mm Auto, .45 GAP, .45 ACP, .50 AE and .50 GI.
-Rimless rifle examples include the .223 Remington, 6.5x52mm Carcano, 6.5×54mm Mannlicher–Schönauer, 6.5×55mm Swedish, .308 Winchester, .30-06 Springfield, 7.65x53mm and 7.92×57mm Mauser.
+Rimless rifle examples include the .223 Remington, 6.5×52mm Carcano, 6.5×54mm Mannlicher–Schönauer, 6.5×55mm Swedish, .308 Winchester, .30-06 Springfield, 7.65×53mm and 7.92×57mm Mauser.

 Semi-rimmed

 On a semi-rimmed case the rim projects slightly beyond the base of the case, though not as much as a rimmed cartridge.
 The tiny rim provides minimal interference feeding from a box magazine, while still providing enough surface to headspace on.
 Semi-rimmed cases are less common than the other types.

 The .38 Super, a higher pressure loading of the old .38 ACP case, is notorious for being less accurate than rimless cases, and so most modern .38 Super handguns are chambered so that the cartridge headspaces off the case mouth, like a rimless case.
 If the chamber is cut shallow, so the case headspaces off the mouth, the rim is used for extraction only; a standard chamber will use the rim for both headspacing and extraction.

-Examples of semi-rimmed handgun cartridges are .25 ACP, .32 ACP, 8x22mm Nambu, .38 ACP, .38 Super, and 9mm Browning Long.
+Examples of semi-rimmed handgun cartridges are .25 ACP, .32 ACP, 8×22mm Nambu, .38 ACP, .38 Super, and 9mm Browning Long.
 Semi-rimmed rifle examples include the .220 Swift, .280 Ross, 6.5×50mm Arisaka, .308 Marlin Express, .338 Marlin Express, and .444 Marlin.